beginning of content

 In Australia, most folic acid supplements come in a 500mcg daily dose.
 These are available as supplements that contain only folic acid, or special pregnancy supplements that may include other nutrients as well.

-There are many multivitamins that may contain folic acid, and it's important not to double up on some vitamins, so check with your doctor that you are getting the recommended dose.
+There are many multivitamins that may contain folic acid.
+It's important not to double up on some vitamins, so check with your doctor that you are getting the recommended dose.

 Some people will need more folate than others.
 Talk to your doctor about what dose is right for you.

-How will I know if I need a high dose of folic acid?
+How will I know if I need a higher dose of folic acid?

 Some pregnancies have a higher risk of being affected by a neural tube defect.
-In these situations, your doctor will recommend taking a higher dose (5mg) of folic acid each day until you are 12 weeks pregnant.
-Your doctor will consider your risk factors when recommending a dose of folic acid, for example, if:
+In these situations, your doctor will recommend taking a higher dose (5 milligrams (mg)) of folic acid daily until you are 12 weeks pregnant.
+Your doctor will consider different factors when recommending a dose of folic acid, including if you:

 If any of the above apply to you, talk to your doctor, as they can check if you are at risk and prescribe a higher dose of folic acid if you need one.